 Food & Drink at school

 Fruit and Vegetable Scheme / Snacks - we participate in a Government funded Fruit and Vegetable Scheme.
 Each morning break children in nursery, reception, year 1 & 2 are offered a piece of fruit or vegetable such as a carrot, banana or pear.
 Parents are not charged for this.
-Children may bring an alternative, healthy mid-morning snack (fruit, vegetables or cheese) and drink to school – NOT sweets, chocolate, gum or fizzy drinks.
+Children may bring an alternative, healthy mid-morning snack (fruit or vegetables) and drink to school – NOT sweets, chocolate, gum or fizzy drinks/energy drinks.
 Snacks must be kept separate from their lunchbox.